VaishaliBurge29/Converting_Scanned_Documents_To_TEI_XML/README.md

      - TEI XML conversion python code.
      - TEI XML output file.
 3. Code files:
-      - In the `lib` folder you can find python code for splitting tiff documents into individual documents and,
+      - In the `lib` folder you can find Python code for splitting tiff documents into individual documents and,
       - Combining hocr code which is included in the main branch.
 4. Documentation:
       -  The `documentation` folder contains our Detailed Report.